 What’s the difference between a Green Card and a US visa?

-The terms Green Card and U.S. visa are sometimes confused, but they represent very distinct statuses in the United States.
+The terms “Green Card” and “U.S. visa” are sometimes confused, but they represent quite distinct residency permits in the United States.
 To understand the differences, let’s review the principles behind the two authorizations and their main differences.

 What is a Green Card?